 The interest rate is the percentage of the principal amount charged by the lender for the loan.
 The longer your repayment term, the more interest you can expect to pay.

-This refers to your loan’s duration, which is how long will it last if you make the required minimum payments each month.
+This refers to your loan's duration, which is how long it will last if you make the required minimum payments each month.
 A typical loan term is 10 years but it may be as long as 30 years.

 Here are some of the home improvement financing options that homeowners can explore.

 In the case of a personal loan, you borrow a fixed amount of money and pay it back in monthly installments with interest.
 The loan amount is paid over the life of the loan (the loan term).
 It's usually somewhere between one year and 12 years.
 That means that your monthly payments may be significantly larger than for other types of home improvement loans.

 However, applying for an unsecured personal loan is easier and quicker.
 If you choose an online lender offering a personal loan, the application-to-approval process could be completed on the same day you apply.
 Keep in mind that you'll need a good or excellent credit score to qualify for the lowest rates in this type of unsecured loan.

 A home equity loan is like a second mortgage.
 The loan is given using your house as collateral.
 With this type of loan, you receive a lump sum amount at a fixed interest rate to cover your renovation costs.